 But if you want extra UV protection and some weather- protection for your baby, you can get into some UV protective suits or neoprene suits.

-For the arms: floaties like a puddle jumper
+What do babies wear to swim: floaties like a puddle jumper

 If your baby is a kid who can swim relatively well, he might only need a little bit of support from arm floaties.
 Something simple like puddle jumper floaties works great in this case.